KYC changes at Bitcoin ATMs: Everything you need to know

 Frequently Asked Questions (FAQ)

+1 Can I still buy cryptocurrencies anonymously until March 2025?
 Transactions equal to or exceeding €1,000 require an identity document to be scanned on the device.
 In the event that the same person buys or sells cryptocurrency on a single day in several transactions for a total amount equal to or greater than €15,000, we interpret these transactions as related and require a scan of the ID in that case as well.
 In special cases such as attempts to obscure one's face during a transaction, we reserve the right to require the scanning of an ID for smaller amounts as well.

-3. will Bitcoin ATM.com always require KYC?
+3. Will Bitcoin ATM.com always require KYC in the future?

 Summary